EricaLinaG/Emacsn/README.md

 There is a `generic-update.el` that can be used to do updates on configurations without special functionality for that.
 It is a simplification of the __update.el__ from Ericas emacs.
-It installs/updates all selected packages and then exits.
+It installs/updates all-selected-packages and then exits.
 It assumes packages are installed in _elpa_.

 These configurations usually do not have an install function either so on install we just run them.
 They download and install all their packages.
-We can check for errors, then `C-x C-c` so that the `make` can continue.
+If we want them to wait for us, we leave off the __$(kill-emacs)__.

-Their install command is usually this.
+Their install command is usually this, add -nw if you want in terminal.

 ```make
     emacs --with-profile <profile-name>
 ```